Today I am going to review GreyCampus’s online 35 contact hours PMP training program.

-In this training program someone has to teach you project management fundamentals for around 35 hours.
+In this training program, your lecturer will teach you about project management fundamentals for around 35 hours.

 Moreover, this training should be aligned with the latest version of the PMBOK Guide.

-Although you can get this training through various modes, it is recommended you get it through any PMI approved REP. REPs are registered education providers from the PMI, and their course content is pre-approved by the PMI.
+Although you can get this training through various modes, it is recommended you obtain this through any PMI approved REP. REPs are registered education providers from the PMI, and their course content is pre-approved by the PMI.

 In the past there were only a few REPs who used to provide training through live classes; however, these days due to technical advancements there any many more ways to deliver the training.

-Once such training medium is online, and now I believe it is more popular than live classroom training programs.
+One such training medium is online, which is more popular than live classroom training programs.

-There are many benefits to online training programs: they are cheaper, more flexible, and allow you to complete them from home and at your pace.
+There are many benefits to online training programs: they are cheaper, more flexible, and allow you to complete them from the comfort of your home and at your pace.

-I recommend you get training from any PMI approved online training provider only.
+I recommend you get training only from any PMI approved online training provider.